top of page

 The noun 'canard' has an intriguing etymology that ties back to the French language.
 In French, 'canard' simply means 'duck.'
 The origin of the term in its figurative sense, referring to a false or misleading statement or story, can be traced to the 19th century.
 It is believed to have arisen from the world of journalism in France during that era.
 According to legend, a Parisian journalist named Victor Tardieu included a fake article about ducks in a newspaper he published, intended as a prank to test the gullibility of readers.
 The term 'canard' then became synonymous with false or fabricated stories.
 Over time, it made its way into the English language to describe any piece of misinformation or deceptive tale deliberately spread to mislead people.
 The etymology of 'canard' is a delightful example of how a word's meaning can evolve and extend beyond its original literal sense, in this case, from ducks to deceitful information.

-Quiz: Find the meaning of the noun canard:
+Find the correct meaning of the noun canard:

 Try Again!